au706600/GUI-for-Object-Detection-Using-WiFi-Signals/README.md

   If history of the route is cleared from web browser, the user has to login with correct credentials, otherwise login is not possible.

 - Designing a new algorithm, where we include RIS (ris set to 0) to enhance the signal.

+- Modify existing code to maybe implement system so that it is more dynamic.

 - Register users safely in database, since in current project, we store it manually in python web framework Flask, which is considered unsafe.